eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 #### Globally ignoring files with `ignores`

-If `ignores` is used without any other keys in the configuration object, then the patterns act as additional global ignores, similar to those found in `.eslintignore`.
+If `ignores` is used without any other keys in the configuration object, then the patterns act as global ignores.
 Here's an example:

 ```js
 export default [